-UNI BASEI
+UNI

-Principles of absorption
+Principles of absorption, release of the active compound

-- Sometimes preceded by the process of liberation, the release of the active component from the formulation - Process by which a drug compound transfers from an extravascular site of dosing (e.g. gut, lung, muscle, and skin) into systemic circulation, known as the central compartment. - Intravenous administration in a bolus dose (single dose, short time) can be modelled as instant absorption.
+Process by which a drug compound transfers from an extravascular site of dosing (e.g. gut, lung, muscle, and skin) into systemic circulation, known as the central compartment.

+- Intravenous administration in a bolus dose (single dose, short time) can be modelled as instant absorption.
 Infusion using a constant rate over time can be modelled as instant absorption by time. - Extravascular dosing, for instance (a) oral or (b) injection into muscle or fat tissue, needs to be absorbed.
 During this process the drug concentration may reduce due to metabolism and trapping.
 The ratio between active drug concentration reaching the central compartment and the in-take concentration is known as the bioavailability.